YR72dpi/easyCloud/README.md

 Developed by Dev IL.
-[My Twitter](https://twitter.com/DevIl00110000)
+If you have a question or just want talk with me, you can come on [my Twitter](https://twitter.com/DevIl00110000).

 # EULA
 Is simple :